Solihull: Bus

 Local bus services are provided largely by National Express West Midlands from their Yardley Wood and Acocks Green depots in south and southeast Birmingham respectively.
-Other services are provided by Landflight who operate a number of local services and Diamond West Midlands which originally included service X20 between Coventry and Stratford-upon-Avon, one of several services taken over with the bus operations of Johnsons.
-Until 2019 Diamond buses operated the Signature brand of buses in Solihull.
-The Diamond buses operating in Solihull were fitted with leather seats and wireless internet, and used the cleanest bus engines in Europe.
-The Diamond buses have since moved elsewhere.
+Other services are provided by Landflight who operate a number of local services, and Stagecoach operating Stratford to Solihull and Solihull and Coventry.

-Due to a review of services in Warwickshire by Diamond, service X20 was split into two parts from 13 August 2022 with Stagecoach operating the Stratford to Solihull section daily.
-The remaining section between Solihull and Coventry continued to be operated by Diamond Mon-Sat until 28 August 2022 when this section also began being operated by Stagecoach as service 82.
-Stagecoach also began operating services 87 & 88 on the same date.

-In preparation for the 2022 Commonwealth Games which will be held across the West Midlands and Warwickshire, Transport for West Midlands is constructing a new Bus Rapid Transit network of tram style buses that will form critical infrastructure ahead of the games.
-The new network, known as Sprint, will utilise dedicated lanes and zero-emission tram style buses which will provide off-board ticketing, multiple-door boarding, wheelchair and pushchair access, free Wi-Fi, and air conditioning as well as on-board audio visual announcements and travel information.
-The network will connect Solihull town centre, Birmingham Airport, the National Exhibition Centre and future HS2 Interchange (all in Solihull) with Birmingham City Centre, and other parts of the region, such as the Royal Town of Sutton Coldfield.
+In preparation for the 2022 Commonwealth Games held across the West Midlands and Warwickshire, Transport for West Midlands constructed a new bus rapid transit network of tram style buses.
+The network, known as Sprint, uses dedicated lanes and zero-emission tram style buses which provide off-board ticketing, multiple-door boarding, wheelchair and pushchair access, free Wi-Fi, and air conditioning as well as on-board audio visual announcements and travel information.
+The network connects Solihull town centre, Birmingham Airport, the National Exhibition Centre and future HS2 interchange (all in Solihull) with Birmingham city centre, and other parts of the region, such as the Royal Town of Sutton Coldfield.
 Any green space lost as part of Sprint's proposals will be replaced according to the local highway authority tree replacement policy.
 Work commenced on the network in March 2021.